-Fairfield Sew-Along: Attach Sleeves and Main Seams June 09 2016
+Fairfield Button-up Sew-Along: Day 10 - Attach Sleeves and Main Seams

 Today we are assembling the optional sleeve tabs and attaching the shirt sleeves to our Fairfield Button-up Shirts.
 By the end of your sewing stint today you will be able to try on something that actually looks and fits like a shirt!